-I Tried Emailing Like Your Boss And It Made My Life Way Better
+I Tried Emailing Like A CEO And Quite Frankly, It Made My Life Better

 Ben Smith, the boss here at BuzzFeed News, has a very specific boss email style that we here have gotten used to.
 He’s a practitioner of the classic put-the-whole-email-in-the-subject-line.
 This is often just a few words, with maybe just a word or two in the body of the email.

-I emailed Mark Cuban, owner of the Dallas Mavericks and star of TV’s Shark Tank, because is known to respond right away to anyone who emails him, and because now I can give this story the headline “Mark Cuban’s Advice About Email” for LinkedIn.
+I emailed Mark Cuban, owner of the Dallas Mavericks and star of TV’s Shark Tank, because he is known for responding right away to anyone who emails him, and because now I can give this story the headline, “Mark Cuban’s Advice About Email” for LinkedIn.
 I wanted to know, did you always email this way, or did you only start once you became the boss?
 His answer (over email): “Yes.”
 I’m going to assume the yes was to the first part of the question and he skimmed over part two.

 He also says he doesn’t worry about coming off as rude.
 Of all the things I envy Mark Cuban for — his millions, getting to hang with sports players — not worrying about being rude over email is probably the thing I envy most.
 Imagine being so free from social anxiety!
 Good lord.

-The Experiment:
+The Experiment

 On a Monday morning, I began my experiment.
 I opened my email, deleted a few purely mailing list items, and got to work.
 For all the PR pitches I wasn’t interested in, I fired off a quick, “Thanks, but this is a pass for me.”
 It felt empowering.

-My new useful quick reply:
+My new, useful quick reply:

 The week before the experiment, I sent 21 emails total.

-The week I started the experiment, I send 84.
-(To be fair, about 25 of those were replies to people who emailed me specifically after I tweeted out that I was doing this experiment, and I got a bunch of jokey emails — which I dutifully replied to.)
+The week I started the experiment, I sent 84.
+(To be fair, about 25 of those were replies to people who emailed me specifically after I tweeted out that I was doing this experiment.
+I got a bunch of jokey emails, which I dutifully replied to.)

-The other key part of boss style email is doing a lot of email on the phone.
-This meant goodbye my old crutch of “I’ll reply when I get to a computer.”
+The other key part of boss-style email is doing a lot of email on the phone.
+This meant goodbye to my old crutch of “I’ll reply when I get to a computer.”
 I would fire off emails from my phone on the subway, walking around at lunch, on the toilet at the office.
-For the first time I actually started using the suggested Gmail replies, which are actually pretty useful in the sense of purely transmitting information.
+For the first time, I actually started using the suggested Gmail replies, which are actually pretty useful in the sense of purely transmitting information.

 That first Monday, as I fired off a bunch of not-super-important emails, something strange happened.
-I felt… extremely good.
+I felt…extremely good.
 I was high on the fumes of efficiency.
 No longer did a little cloud hang over me, the nagging feeling you get when you know you’re supposed to do something and can’t remember what.

 The high didn’t wear off after that first day.
 It lasted all week.
 I applied the method to my personal email as well, and although I don’t get as many personal emails, I found it worked even better there.
-Personal emails are more likely to be the kind that need a longer response and you feel even worse guilt for delaying a response to.
+Personal emails are more likely to be the kind that need a longer response, and you feel even worse guilt for delaying a response.
 An email from a college friend’s cousin about career advice?
 I replied immediately and didn’t have to worry about it.
 Done!
-Onto the next thing!
+On to the next thing!

 For that whole week, I felt extremely productive at work.
 And I was!
-I ended up publishing more articles that week than usual.
-There was an unexpected extra effect – I felt less like I needed to check my email in the evening after work.
-Previously, at night I’d often catch up on email, especially personal emails that I had put off during the work day.
+I ended up publishing more articles than usual.
+There was an extra, unexpected effect — I felt less like I needed to check my email in the evening after work.
+Previously, at night I’d often catch up on email, especially personal emails that I had put off during the workday.
 No more!
-At nights I was able to relax and watch Stranger Things without being glued to my phone.
+At night I was able to relax and watch Stranger Things without being glued to my phone.
 I even started going to the gym more regularly!
 I am literally not joking when I say that I think it made me a better person!

-Although I was delighted that my work-life balance had been improved, this does not fit well with my “email like a CEO” plan.
-The boss does not turn off her phone at 8pm!
+Although I was delighted that my work-life balance had improved, this did not fit well with my “email like a CEO” plan.
+The boss does not turn off her phone at 8 p.m.!
 No!
-One of the key factors of boss email is 24 hour vigilance.
+One of the key factors of boss email is 24-hour vigilance.
 Well, thankfully I just don’t get THAT much important email late at night.
 No matter how I email, I’m still not actually, ya know, a CEO.

 But for the next two weeks, the high didn’t go away.
-I made sure I had taken care of all important recently emails, then hit “mark all as read” and inbox zero’d myself – a status I lost the ability to keep a few years ago.
-Felt great.
+I made sure I had taken care of all important, recent emails, then hit “mark all as read,” and inbox zeroed myself — a status I lost the ability to keep a few years ago.
+It felt great.

-Here’s what I learned: of all the types of technology that make us feel bad, there’s been a lot of focus on social media – Twitter blasting you with bad news, Facebook or Instagram giving you a warped sense of envy.
-Email has always sucked, but has gotten a free pass in our recent examinations of our digital anxiety.
+Here’s what I learned: Of all the types of technology that make us feel bad, there’s been a lot of focus on social media — Twitter blasting you with bad news, Facebook or Instagram giving you a warped sense of envy.
+Email has always sucked, but it's gotten a free pass in our recent examinations of our digital anxiety.
 Email is a given, it’s old, it’s a thing you need, not a thing you choose.
 Complaining about email is like a Jay Leno bit from 2002.
 Perhaps that’s why you fall into a rut with it; you’re not thinking about it too much.

 From now on, I am my own CEO and I am the boss of my inbox.
 I am going to keep this up.

 My friends, allow me to recommend you give it a try.
 It has made me unspeakably happy to not stress as about emails anymore by being slightly impolite and quick in my replies.
 I encourage you all to try it.
-And if not, feel free to email me (katie@buzzfeed.com) “thanks, that’s a pass for me.”
+And if not, feel free to email me (katie@buzzfeed.com), “thanks, that’s a pass for me.”

 Katie Notopoulos is a senior editor for BuzzFeed News and is based in New York.
 Notopoulos writes about tech and internet culture is cohost of the Internet Explorer podcast.